EliLillyCo/LillyMol/docs/Molecule_Tools/grep_molecule.md

 the full unique smiles computation.
 Nevertheless, doing this on 20k random molecules takes just 2.7 seconds.

+## Options
+Chirality can be removed from both the needle molecule and the molecules to be searched, add the -c option.

+Molecules can be reduced to the largest fragment via the -l option.
+Again, the transformation is applied to both the needle and the haystack molecules.

 ## Further Optimisation
 The number of chiral centres could be included with the aromatic molecular formula, or perhaps discerned from the starting smiles.
 If chirality is being considered